The 17 Best Places to Retire in the World: Explore Unexpected Locations!

 Different indexes use different ranking criteria.
 The two most popular rankings come from Live and Invest Overseas and International Living.

-Ecuador straddles the equator, is extremely mountainous and sits on the Pacific Ocean — giving the country a wide variety of climates and terrain.
+Ecuador is one of the most ecologically diverse places on the planet.
+It straddles the equator, is extremely mountainous, and sits on the Pacific Ocean — giving the country a wide variety of climates and terrain.
+Choose the mountains, beach, or a colonial city for your retirement.

 Portugal is another country ranked highly by both Live and Invest Overseas and International Living.

 Like Ecuador, Portugal offers a variety of terrain.
-It is famous for a beautiful Atlantic coastline, a thriving wine region and a vibrant European city.
+It is famous for a beautiful Atlantic coastline, a thriving wine region, and vibrant European cities.

 Property is affordable as is the overall cost of living.
-It is estimated that you can comfortably get by on $700-$1,500 a month in smaller towns or $2,200 in larger cities.
+It is estimated that you can comfortably get by on $2,500 in larger cities and on significantly less in smaller towns or villages.

 While Costa Rica is more expensive overall than some of the other popular retirement destinations, it is still more affordable than living in the United States.